PowerlessCube/expensify-app/.vscode/Challenge.md

-# Changing the Edit expense css
-1. Setup page page header
-2. Setup content contain for form and remove button
-3. Add button and button--secondary (bg of #888)
+# Expensify Changes
+1. Add confirmation modal when removing expense.
+2. Show number of hidden expenses in /dashboard summary.
+3. Add support for another social login system (GitHub, Facebook, Twitter).
+4. Buy a custom domain and configure it with Heroku (or use subdomain on domain you own).